thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 >
 > — Anonymous

-Manufacturing consent has been the modern means by which the *few powerful* gets to control the *many powerless*.
+*Manufacturing consent* has been the modern means by which the *few powerful* gets to control the *many powerless*.
 Since *the many* won't give up their power so easily, the powerful must find new ways in convincing *the many* that the candidate of their choice does not enjoy as much support

-In this article, I will convince you with publicly available data that Democratic party insiders are trying manufacture consent in 2020 Democratic primary season.
-Specially, they are trying to prop up the candidate of their choice — Elizabeth Warren — while undermining Bernie Sander's candidacy thru so called "polls" which are highly questionable at best, outright corrupt at worst
+In this article, I will convince you with publicly available data that Democratic party insiders are trying manufacture consent in the current 2020 Democratic primary season.
+Specially, they are trying to prop up the candidates of their choice — Joe Biden, Elizabeth Warren & Pete Buttigieg — while undermining the candidates like Bernie Sander's candidacy thru this "poll" route

+Many of the pollsters publish their polling methodology, sampled demographics, which they then publish along with the results.
+Sure, we might disagree with the methodology (or) the demographic selection, but we atleast have these details before commenting on whether the poll is legitimate or not

+We now have a new phenomenon where a pollster that neither publishes their methodology, nor demographics, but publishes the outcome of which candidates gets what percentage of votes which media picks-up to run non-stop propaganda

+This is the story of one such establishment pollster who publishes polls that are highly questionable at best, outright corrupt at worst

 ## Background

-If you notice the news lately, you would notice media telling everyone that *Bernie is losing steam* while *Warren is surging*
+If you paid attention to news lately, you would notice media telling everyone that *Bernie is losing steam* while *Warren is surging*

 To this end, I would like to focus on one of the recent polling published by an organization called **Focus on Rural America**.
 I'll refer to this organization as *FORA* from now on